 Step 3.
 If not, look for the Find it@UVM button.
 The location varies from database to database.
 In this example, it is located on the left-hand side of the record.

 Step 4.
 Click on the Find it@UVM button.
 A new tab or window will open up.
-If Dana Medical Library subscribes to the journal, you should be taken to the article on the journal publisher's web site.
+If Dana Health Sciences Library subscribes to the journal, you should be taken to the article on the journal publisher's web site.
 You will then need to locate and click on the PDF link there in order to read the article.

 In some instances, you may be taken to a different library database instead of the publisher's website.
 Simply click the PDF button to read the article.